 - How can I get further information/training on ATI and the E&IT Procurement Process?

-- Video and Multimedia Materials (needs to be captioned or subtitled if commercially available)
+- Video and multimedia materials (need to be captioned or subtitled if commercially available)

-- Office/Classroom installation equipment (e.g. wall mounts, mounting brackets, cables)
+- Installation equipment (e.g. cables, wall mounts, mounting brackets)

-An E&IT request must be submitted and approved for all requisitions and credit card orders that contain technology items.
+An E&IT request must be submitted and approved for all requisitions and credit card orders containing technology items that fall under one of the E&IT categories.
 California Government Code 11135 requires the CSU system to comply with Section 508 of the Rehabilitation Act of 1973.
 Section 508 requires that the electronic and information technology (E&IT) products developed, procured, maintained or used by the university are accessible to people with disabilities.
 CSUS has an obligation to buy the most universally accessible products, and the E&IT review process helps ensure that we are adhering to this law.

 The second purpose of the E&IT request process is to review the product’s compliance with the Information Security Office’s (ISO) requirements.
 For details on the information security portion of the E&IT review, visit the Information Security Office page.